Nordln/EasydiffusionWiki/Troubleshooting.md

 Common issues and their solutions.
 If these solutions don't work, please feel free to ask at the [discord server](https://discord.com/invite/u9yhsFmEkB) or [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues).

+## Very very slow rendering on NVIDIA cards on Windows
+Please follow these instructions at https://nvidia.custhelp.com/app/answers/detail/a_id/5490/~/system-memory-fallback-for-stable-diffusion , but use `C:\path\to\EasyDiffusion\installer_files\env\python.exe` in Step 1.

+NVIDIA drivers after version 532 use the system RAM as shared memory (which is very very slow).
+This behavior kicks in when the GPU memory is almost full (e.g. for very large images).
+This slows down rendering by nearly 20 times.

+If you're on the latest NVIDIA driver, you can disable this behavior in the driver settings to prevent Easy Diffusion from using shared memory.
+That setting will be only for Easy Diffusion, it won't affect other programs.

 ## RuntimeError: CUDA out of memory
 This can happen if your PC has less than 6GB of GPU RAM.